mozilla-services/fourkeys/README.md

 * Associated mock incidents
   * _Note: By default, less than 15% of deployments create a mock incident.
 This threshold can be adjusted in the script._

-To run outside of the setup script:
+To run this data generator:

 1. Ensure that you’ve saved your webhook URL and secret in your environment variables: